prechelt/anwesende/README.md

 ## 4.2 Deployment overview

-(The LETSENCRYPT case not yet been tested.
-If you find errors anywhere, please speak up!)
+(If you find errors anywhere, please speak up!)

 The deployment procedure assumes an existing infrastructure of Linux, bash, ssh, rsync, and Docker 18.09 or younger